logseq/docs/db-version.md

 ## Nodes

-Pages or blocks are now called nodes because the two behave more similarly.
-A block can be named like a page when it is used with a new tag e.g. the block `Inception #Movie` has Inception as the block name.
-This block name can then be referenced e.g. `[[Inception]]`.
-Blocks also have a Linked References section like pages.
-You can see this by zooming into a block or clicking on a block link.
-Blocks and pages still have some differences that we are hoping to unify like their name and property display and editing as well as the blocks under a page/block.
+Nodes is a new term for pages or blocks because the two now behave similarly.
+Nodes are both referenced by using `[[]]`.
+Nodes have a similar editing experience as they can set properties, use `/` commands, and use the [new tags](#new-tags).
+Like pages, blocks have a `Linked References` section when you zoom into a block..
+Blocks and pages still have some differences that we are hoping to unify like the block view when it is zoomed in.

 ## Properties